-The basic metabolic panel typically involves eight separate measurements and can provide relevant information in many situations.
+The BMP typically involves eight separate measurements and can provide relevant information in many situations.
 Depending on the context, the BMP can be used for medical screening, diagnosis, or monitoring treatment.

-- Screening is a method of trying to find health problems before they have caused symptoms to occur.
-A doctor may prescribe the BMP as a screening test during regular check-ups to try to detect possible underlying health concerns.
+- Screening: A doctor may prescribe the BMP as a basic health screening test during regular checkups to detect possible underlying health concerns before symptoms have occurred.

-- Diagnosis is the process of finding the cause after signs or symptoms of a health problem have become apparent.
-The BMP offers details about various aspects of how well the body is functioning, which makes it useful in the diagnostic process for a wide range of symptoms and medical conditions.
+- Diagnosis: The BMP offers details about various aspects of how well the body is functioning, which makes it useful in the diagnostic process for a wide range of symptoms and medical conditions.

-- Monitoring involves follow-up testing that checks to see how your condition changes over time or in response to treatment.
+- Monitoring: You might receive follow-up testing that checks to see how your condition changes over time or in response to treatment.

 What does the test measure?

-Usually, eight distinct measurements are included in the basic metabolic panel:
+Usually, eight distinct measurements are included in the BMP:

-- Glucose is a kind of sugar that serves as energy for the body and brain.
-Another name for this is blood sugar.
+- Glucose: (also known as blood sugar) is a kind of sugar that serves as energy for the body and brain.
 High glucose levels can be an indicator of metabolic problems like diabetes.

-- Calcium is a mineral that is essential for healthy bones and muscles.
-It is also critical to the cardiovascular and nervous systems.
-Therefore, the body carefully regulates your blood calcium levels.
+- Calcium: is a mineral that is essential for healthy bones and muscles.
+It is also critical to the cardiovascular and nervous systems, so the body carefully regulates your blood calcium levels.
 Most calcium comes from the foods and drinks you consume.
 It is then absorbed by your intestine and stored in your bones.

-- Potassium is an electrolyte that is obtained through your diet.
+- Potassium: is an electrolyte obtained through your diet.
 It is present throughout the body and is fundamental to various bodily processes.

-- Creatinine is a waste material generated by normal muscle activity and is tested to assess the health of your kidneys.
+- Creatinine: is a waste material generated by normal muscle activity tested to assess the health of your kidneys.

-Some doctors conduct a BMP during your routine check-ups, but this is not a standard use of the test.
-There are no guidelines recommending the BMP for screening because, to date, no medical studies have shown that the benefits of using the BMP in this way are greater than potential downsides such as causing unnecessary procedures and costs.
+Some doctors conduct a BMP as a basic health panel test during your routine checkups, but this is not a standard use of the test.
+There are no guidelines recommending the BMP for screening because no medical studies to date have shown the benefits of using the BMP in this way are greater than potential downsides such as causing unnecessary procedures and costs.

-A BMP can be used for monitoring if you have had a previous test that was abnormal and your doctor wants to see if your levels have changed over time.
-A BMP can also be used to check whether and by how much your levels have changed after treatment for various health problems.
+A BMP can be used for monitoring if you have had a previous abnormal test and your doctor wants to see if your levels have changed over time.
+A BMP can also be used to check whether your levels have changed (and by how much) after treatment for various health problems.

-The basic metabolic panel is typically performed after it has been ordered by a health care professional.
-The test is done on a blood sample that is obtained by drawing a vial of blood from a vein in your arm.
+The BMP is typically performed after it has been ordered by a health care professional.
+It can be done in a hospital, medical office, or laboratory.
+The test is done on a blood sample obtained by drawing a vial of blood from a vein in your arm.

 Can I take the test at home?

-Few or no options exist for taking the full eight-measurement basic metabolic panel at home.
+Few or no options exist for taking the full eight-measurement BMP at home.
 The blood sample for the BMP is nearly always taken in a medical setting, and that sample is analyzed in a laboratory.
-Some individual measurements that are part of the BMP may be available with tests that can be conducted at home or that allow for collection of a blood sample at home.
+You can order a BMP online and take your form to a lab for sample collection.
+Some individual measurements that are part of the BMP may be available with tests conducted at home or that allow for the collection of a blood sample at home.

 How much does the test cost?

-Several factors, including where you take the test, where your sample is analyzed, and whether you have health insurance, can influence the cost of a basic metabolic panel.
-As a result, there is not a standard price for the BMP.
+Several factors, including where you take the test, where your sample is analyzed, and whether you have health insurance, can influence the cost of a BMP.

-Specific elements of the cost of the BMP include the fees for the blood draw, for laboratory analysis, and for an office visit.
-If you have medical insurance, these costs may be paid for at least in part by your insurance if your doctor prescribes the test and you have the test done at a location within your provider network.
+Specific elements of the cost of the BMP include the fees for the blood draw, laboratory analysis, and office visit.
+If you have medical insurance, these costs may be paid for at least in part by your insurance if your doctor prescribes the test and you test at a location within your provider network.

 If you need to know the specific costs, including deductibles or copays, contact your doctor’s office and your health insurance company.

-The basic metabolic panel is a test performed on a single blood sample.
+The BMP is a test performed with a single blood sample.
 That sample is normally taken at a doctor’s office, hospital, or lab, and the blood is drawn from a vein in your arm.

 Before the test

-You will usually be told to fast for at least eight hours or overnight before you have your blood taken for the basic metabolic panel.
+You will usually be told to fast for at least eight hours or overnight before you have your blood taken for the BMP.
 Fasting for this test means not eating and not drinking any liquids other than water.

-You normally do not need to stop taking any medications before the test, but you should review your current medications and supplements with your doctor ahead of time.
+You normally do not need to stop taking any medications before the test, but review your current medications and supplements with your doctor ahead of time.

-Make sure to follow any specific instructions given by your doctor’s office for fasting or otherwise preparing for the blood draw for the basic metabolic panel.
+Make sure to follow any specific instructions given by your doctor’s office for fasting or otherwise preparing for the blood draw for the BMP.